sass/ruby-sass/doc-src/SASS_CHANGELOG.md

 * Add a post-install message indicating that Ruby Sass is deprecated.

+* Properly emit an error when an empty block is passed to a mixin that doesn't use `@content`.

 ## 3.5.6 (22 March 2018)

 * Allow `!` in custom property values.